- What are steroids?

 - Inactivity – spending a lot of time sedentary without regular physical activity.

 - Family history – having a family history of diabetes, especially immediate family such as parents & siblings.

-- Race – black, Hispanic, American Indian, and Asian-American individuals are at higher risk of developing diabetes.
+- Race – black, Hispanic, Native American, and Asian-American individuals are at higher risk of developing diabetes.